saurabh162/embedded-quality-attributes/README.md

 This project is licensed under the MIT License.

 You are free to use, modify, and distribute the content and source code for personal or commercial purposes.

+## Disclaimer

+The examples in this repository are intended for educational purposes.

+They focus on architectural concepts and may require additional considerations before use in production systems.
+`